rail-berkeley/oculus_reader/README.md

 1. Make sure that Oculus Quest is connected to the same network as the computer.
 2. Connect Oculus Quest to PC with USB cable.
 This is required to establish the connection.
+3. Put on the headset and allow the permission as requested.
-3. Verify that a device is visible with: `adb devices`.
+4. Verify that a device is visible with: `adb devices`.
 The expected output:
-`List of devices attached
+`List of devices attached`

-    ce0551e7                device`
+`    ce0551e7                device`

-If you see 'permission denied', please put on the headset and allow the permission as requested.
-4. Check the IP address of the headset:
+5. Check the IP address of the headset:
     `adb shell ip route`
     Expected output:
     `10.0.30.0/19 dev wlan0  proto kernel  scope link  **src **10.0.32.101`
-5. Read the IP address of the device standing after `**src`.
+6. Read the IP address of the device standing after `**src`.
-6. Provide the IP address when creating OculusReader object.
+7. Provide the IP address when creating OculusReader object.
-7. Run exemplary file `python oculus_reader/reader.py
+8. Run the exemplary file: `python oculus_reader/reader.py`
-8. (optionally) If ROS is installed on your machine, the current transformation can be visualized using the script [visualize_oculus_transforms.py](oculus_reader/visualize_oculus_transforms.py).
+9. (optionally) If ROS is installed on your machine, the current transformation can be visualized using the script [visualize_oculus_transforms.py](oculus_reader/visualize_oculus_transforms.py).